* ECB mum on rate cut, euro rises

 * Emerging markets calm as risk appetite rises

-NEW YORK, Feb 6 The euro rose against the dollar on Thursday after the European Central Bank gave no sign of an imminent rate cut and stocks on Wall Street had their best day this year as strong jobless data boosted confidence in the economy.
+NEW YORK, Feb 6 The euro rose against the dollar on Thursday after the European Central Bank gave no sign of an imminent rate cut and better-than-expected U.S. economic data helped lift global stocks.

 Relative calm in vulnerable emerging markets such as Turkey and South Africa also supported riskier assets and drew investors away from safe-haven U.S. and German government bonds.
-Major U.S. and European stock indexes rose more than 1 percent, as did a measure of world stock markets..
+Major U.S. and European stock indexes rose more than 1 percent.

 "While he reiterated that risks for the economy remain to the downside and that inflation pressures are likely to remain subdued, he has not taken any meaningful step closer to easing monetary policy," said Omer Esiner, chief market strategist at Commonwealth Foreign Exchange.

-Strong corporate earnings reports boosted European stocks by 1.5 percent, while on Wall Street, the Dow Jones industrial and Standard & Poor's 500 indexes had their best day of the year, thanks in part to data showing fewer Americans than expected filed initial claims for jobless benefits.
+Strong corporate earnings reports boosted European stocks by 1.5 percent, dulling disappointment over the ECB.
+Wall Street was having its best day in a week, thanks in part to data showing fewer Americans than expected filed for first-time jobless claims.

 U.S. jobless claims "are still higher than where they were six weeks ago but are still consistent with a decent job market," said Craig Dismuke, chief economic strategist at Vining Sparks in Memphis.
 "The underlying trend is still positive."